List of content you will read in this article:

 php_value memory_limit 128M

-If you have just updated a plugin and you're seeing errors, try rolling back to a previous version.
+Here’s a general rule for WordPress site management: If you have just updated a plugin or theme and you're seeing errors, try rolling back to a previous version.

-In most cases, if you get a memory limit error it's due to a faulty plugin.
-If you set it to 128 M and still getting the error, then you for sure know it's due to a faulty plugin.
+In most cases, if you get a memory limit error it's due to a faulty plugin or theme.
+If you set it to 128 M using one of the previous methods, and are still getting the error, then you for sure know it's due to a faulty plugin.
 So the key question is what plugin did you install prior to this and uninstall it.

 Plugin for Keeping Track of Memory Usage